docsforadobe/javascript-tools-guide/docs/extendscript-toolkit/the-script-editor.md

 Before running the new script or saving the text as a script file, use **Edit > Check Syntax** to check whether the text contains JavaScript syntax errors.
 The default keyboard shortcut is `F7`.

-- If the script is syntactically correct, the status line shows “No syntax errors.”
+- If the script is syntactically correct, the status line shows "No syntax errors."
 - If the Toolkit finds a syntax error, such as a missing quote, it highlights the affected text, plays a sound, and shows the error message in the status line so you can fix the error.